 Adobe Analytics Implementation with Adobe Launch (Step-by-Step Guide)

 Referral

-Once your Data Elements are set up, go back to the Adobe Analytics extension.
+Once your data elements are ready, go back to the Adobe Analytics extension settings.

 Adobe Analytics Implementation with Adobe Launch (Step-by-Step Guide)

-Click the Data Element picker icon to select the appropriate Data Element for each field.
+Click the Data Element picker icon (the little square/tag icon) next to each field to select the appropriate data element.

+Adobe Analytics Implementation with Adobe Launch (Step-by-Step Guide)